Consensys/doc.tessera/docs/HowTo/Configure/Enclave.md

 ## Remote Enclave Setup

-The configuration required is minimal, and only requires the following from the main config (as an example):
+The configuration required is minimal, and only requires the following from the main configuration (as an example):

-In the remote Enclave config:
+In the remote Enclave configuration:

 ```json
 {